fenago/ml-bootcamp/Lab_4.md

-Next,
-we create an array of dummy predictions---all the elements of this array are False values.
+Next, we create an array of dummy predictions---all the elements of this array are False values.
 We do this using the [repeat] function from NumPy: it takes in an element and repeats it as many times as we ask.
-For more details about the [repeat] function and other NumPy functions, please refer to appendix
-C.

 Now